Harjinder Singh Dhami

 Harjinder Singh Dhami (born 28 August 1956) is a Sikh lawyer who has been serving as the 30th president of Shiromani Gurdwara Parbandhak Committee since 2021.
 He has been a member of Shiromani Gurdwara Parbandhak Committee for Sham Churasi in Hoshiarpur since 1996.

+On February 17, 2025, he announced his resignation as the President of the Shiromani Gurdwara Parbandhak Committee.